AAG0130/Portfolio/Complementary projects/IBM Data Science Professional Certificate/Course 6_Databases and SQL for Data Science with Python/README.md

 4. Run the notebook cells from top to bottom.
 The notebook will:
 - Create (or overwrite) `FinalDB.db` in the working directory,
 - Load the CSV datasets into SQLite tables,
-- Execute the provided SQL queries using the `%sql` magic and display results inline.
+- Execute the provided SQL queries using the Pandas `read_sql_query` and display results inline.

 ---

 ## Notes & reproducibility
 - The notebook downloads CSV files from public course URLs.
 To run offline, download the CSVs and modify the `pd.read_csv(...)` calls to point to local files.
-- The `%sql` magic requires `ipython-sql` and `sqlalchemy` packages.
-Ensure they are installed (see `requirements.txt`).
 - The database file `FinalDB.db` will be created in the notebook's working directory.